Cabin : Club Location : Surrey Posts : 5 Join date : 2019-08-17

 If you’re on hookup when camping and are having this problem, try switching the charger off overnight.
 I presume you have an isolater switch next to your leisure battery.
 Don’t bother unhooking the hookup.

 If you’re at home only hook up ( charge battery) prior to a trip as all your battery “drains” should be off.
 (Inside lights, fridge) you can check this with an Multimeter for any unknown drains.
-If your leisure battery is not holding charge with nothing on, maybe it’s time for a new one.

 If it starts smelling of bad eggs.
 Stop using it !
 Vent area ! and replace it.
 That’s H2S hydrogen sulfide it’s highly poisonous and your battery is beyond repair Do not be tempted to keep using it , the more H2S in the atmosphere the bad egg smell disappear a bit like going “nose blind”